iisc-seal/droidracer/readme-droidRacer.txt

 ---------------------------------------------------------------------------------

+* Visit http://www.iisc-seal.net/droidracer to know more about DroidRacer.

-For any further queries drop an e-mail to pallavi <dot> maiya <at> csa <dot> iisc <dot> ernet <dot> in
+* For any further queries drop an e-mail to pallavi <dot> maiya <at> csa <dot> iisc <dot> ernet <dot> in